jethrocarr/puppet-mail/README.md

 ## SSL/TLS

-This module only configures an SSL/TLS secured mail server.
-This is because we don't want to risk anyone running an unencrypted server solution across the public web.
+This module only configures an SSL/TLS secured mail server and cannot be disabled.
+This is because we don't want to risk anyone accessing their email in an unencrypted form across the public web.
+To provide legitmate certs, we use LetsEncrypt.

-Certs are automatically requested and provisioned using LetsEncrypt.

 # Mail Filtering Rules